naufalrf4/naufalrf4/README.md

 * 🖥️  See my portfolio at [On Progress](http://naufalrf.tech)
 * ✉️  You can contact me at [naufalrf4@gmail.com](mailto:naufalrf4@gmail.com)
 * 🧠  I'm learning React, Typescript, Python, Machine Learning
-* 🤝  I'm open to collaborating on AI or any Web Projects
+* 🤝  I'm open to collaborating on Designing, A.I or any Web Dev Projects
 * ⚡  I like her :D

 ### Skills